-On May 8, 1998, the Company adopted its 1998 Long-Term Incentive Plan (the "Plan") subject to approval by the shareholders of the Company at the next annual meeting.
-The Incentive Plan authorizes the granting of up to 5,000,000 shares of the Company's common stock through awards of stock options (which may include incentive stock options and/or nonqualified stock options), stock appreciation rights and shares of restricted Company common stock.
+On October 15, 1998, shareholders of the Company approved the adoption of the 1998 Long-Term Incentive Plan (the "Plan").
+The Plan, adopted on May 8, 1998, authorizes the granting of up to 5,000,000 shares of the Company's common stock through awards of stock options (which may include incentive stock options and/or nonqualified stock options), stock appreciation rights and shares of restricted Company common stock.
 All officers, employees and consultants of the Company and its subsidiaries are eligible to receive awards under the Plan.